noah978/AltStore-Docs/sources.md

 **tintColor** _\(optional\)_

 This has the same function as the `tintColor` for app listings.
-The only difference, is that now it will be used as the background color for your news item \(and app listing if applicable\).
+The only difference is that now it will be used as the background color for your news item.
+Keep in mind that it does not apply to the app listing if you supplied an `appID`.
+The app listing that appears below the news article will use the `tintColor` specific to that app.

 **imageURL** _\(optional\)_

 This should be a direct link to any image you want to feature on your news item.
-Note that the recommended size for this image is 960x540 or any image with a 16:9 aspect ratio.
+The recommended size for this image is 960x540 or any image with a 16:9 aspect ratio.
 AltStore will also take whatever image you provide it with, then crop and center it to the correct aspect ratio.
 Be careful not to put any important information in the corners since the AltStore rounds the images corners by default.

 **url** _\(optional\)_